AmieMcodes/AmieMcodes/README.md

-# 👋 Hi, I’m Amie Marse
+👋 Hi, I’m Amie Marse

-I’m a React-focused full-stack developer who builds **real-world AI systems** with an emphasis on reliability, thoughtful architecture, and human-centered workflows.

-I’m especially interested in systems where technology needs to behave **predictably and responsibly** — not just impress in a demo.
+I build AI-powered applications that are designed to behave reliably in real-world use — not just in demos.

-I currently live in Paraguay and am working on long-horizon projects that blend software, sustainability, and care-focused design.
+My work focuses on systems where AI needs to be **predictable, grounded, and actually useful**, especially in environments where trust matters.

+I’m a React-focused full-stack developer working across frontend, backend, and AI integration.

 ---

-## What I build

-* AI-assisted applications with **deterministic logic** where it matters
+## 🚀 Currently taking on select client work

+I’m available for projects where stability and user experience matter:

+- AI training bots (structured assistants with guardrails + memory)
+- AI workflow tools (visualizers, decision tools, automation systems)
-* Voice-enabled and visual preview systems
+- Voice-enabled AI systems
-* Tools that reduce uncertainty and support better decisions
-* Software designed for **real usage, QA, and iteration** — not hype

-I use AI as an enhancement layer, not a replacement for clear system design.
+- App builds + App Store / Play Store submission support
+- Debugging and stabilizing existing AI apps

+I focus on practical, well-scoped builds — helping clients get working systems without unnecessary complexity or wasted time.

 ---

+## 🧠 What I build

+- AI-assisted applications with **controlled behavior (not open-ended chaos)**
+- Tools that reduce uncertainty and help users make decisions
+- Systems designed for **real usage, QA, and iteration**
+- Interfaces that feel calm, clear, and trustworthy

+AI is used as an enhancement layer — not a replacement for solid system design.

+---

-## Current Focus (2025– )
+## 🌱 Current Focus (2025–)

-At the moment, I am **not taking on freelance or contract projects**.

-My time and energy are intentionally dedicated to building and maintaining two aligned projects:
+I’m currently focused on building systems where AI needs to feel **calm, predictable, and genuinely useful in daily life**.

+This work centers on two aligned tracks:

+---

+### 📖 Mat44

+A scripture companion built for real life.

+Mat44 is a personalized scripture app designed to help people stay in the Word daily — without gamification, pressure, or content overload.

+**Live:** April 2026
+**App Stores:** May 2026

+This system is designed to:
+- adapt scripture to a user’s life context over time
+- maintain continuity (not one-off interactions)
+- operate within strict guardrails (no hallucination, no AI authority)
+- reinforce trust through consistent behavior

+---

+### 🧪 Family-Centered AI Learning Companion (In Development)

+A structured AI system designed to support real-life homeschooling environments — especially for families with limited time, attention constraints, or special needs.

+This is not an open-ended “AI tutor.”
+It is a **controlled system** designed to stay useful and predictable.

+Focus areas:
+- consistent, on-topic responses (no drift)
+- age-appropriate tone and content boundaries
+- parent-first design (AI supports, never replaces)
+- structured learning flows instead of open-ended chat

+Built with real-world constraints in mind — where clarity and reliability matter more than complexity.

+---

+Together, these projects explore a simple idea:

+**AI is most valuable when it behaves reliably in real environments.**

 ---